The Copy Book

 A wolf dressed himself up as a ram in the hope of spending a night shut in the sheepfold, and preying on the whole flock.
 His plan was working well until the shepherd, who had been completely taken in, suddenly decided to choose a sheep for his own table, and picked the undercover wolf.

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: although, because, besides, if, just, not, unless, whereas.
+3.introduce one of the following words into the precis: about, if, just, may, must, ought, since, whether.

 Archive